 Today was a good day.
 I woke up early and went skiing.
-It the last day at Bluewood, and there were lots of people there, i even meet a water damage restoration site owner.
+It the last day at Bluewood, and there were lots of people there.
 The skiing was decent, but not perfect.
 It got a little warm and the sun melted a lot of snow, making it really heavy.
 We would hit a sunny patch and slow down to the point of almost falling over.
 In all, though, we had lots of good runs; flying through the trees, going over jumps, speeding down racing hills.
 It was great.

 After I got home, my fridge looked a little empty.
 I was able to pull together enough ingredients for a pizza, and it turned out fantastic.
 I used alfredo sauce on half, marinara on the other half, chicken pieces, and sliced portobello mushrooms (why, you ask, do I have portobello mushrooms when I claim to have an empty refrigerator? *shrug*).
 As for cheese, all I had was a bit of moldy cheddar, but I cut off the mold and was able to spread the rest out over the pizza.
 I enjoyed my pizza with a good Chateau St. Michelle Riesling.